thommorais/thommorais/README.md

 Hi, I'm Thom,
-a front-end developer with a passion for building intuitive and user-friendly web and mobile applications.
-Currently, I am working at Fuerza studio, where I am able to apply my skills and knowledge to a variety of projects.

-My skillset includes React, React Native, Three.js, Electron, and more.
-I'm also currently learning about shaders and expanding my knowledge in graphics programming.
-In addition to my technical skills, I have a strong understanding of SEO principles and how to optimize websites for search engines.

-I'm always looking for new challenges and opportunities to grow as a developer, and I'm excited to bring my skills and experience to any project.
+I’m a Brazilian developer with a focus on front-end development, I am dedicated to optimizing website speed, search engine optimization (SEO), accessibility, and delivering an good user experience (UX).
+My expertise extends to React and its ecosystem, including Redux, Recoil, Framer Motion, and Next.js.
+Additionally, I have hands-on experience with React Native and a foundational understanding of Svelte, Electron, Wordpress, Strapi and Golang.
+Currently, I am exploring Three.js and GLSL, expanding my skill set in 3D graphics and visual effects.

 You can reach me at thommorais@gmail.com